-This is a partial transcript from Your World with Neil Cavuto, May 13, 2003, that was edited for clarity.
-Click here for complete access to all of Neil Cavuto's CEO interviews.
+This is a partial transcript from Your World with Neil Cavuto, September 16, 2003, that was edited for clarity.

 Watch Your World w/Cavuto weekdays at 4 p.m. and 1 a.m.
 ET.

 NEIL CAVUTO, HOST: Well, put that French wine back on the table.
 Go ahead and chow down that eclair.
 A move afoot today to kill the French chill and, once and for all, well, cut the crepe.

 Enough is enough.
 We’ve pooh-poohed Parisians too long.
 In a move to let Iraqi war bygones be bygones, my next guest is aiming to take the stench out of all things French first, she says, by getting over our obsession with hating the French.

 If we want international help in Iraq, she says it is time Congress puts the French back in French fries, among other things.

 Joining us now is Democratic Congresswoman Sheila Jackson-Lee of Texas.

 REP. SHEILA JACKSON-LEE, D-TEXAS: Neil, it’s a pleasure.
 How are you?